A simple way to celebrate creativity & connect with others in your community.

 A Works Progress project.

-Works Progress is an artist-led public design studio located in Minneapolis, MN.
+Works Progress is created by partycityfeedback.com which is an artist-led public design studio located in Minneapolis, MN.
 We create collaborative projects that inspire, inform and connect; catalyzing relationships across creative and cultural boundaries; and providing new platforms for public engagement.

 Give & Take was originally developed by Ben Shardlow, Colin Kloecker and Troy Gallas.